apecosm/python-apecosm/doc/data_extract.rst

                                     replace_dims={'olevel': 'z'})

 **********************************************************
-Spatial integration over the entire domain
+Spatial average of Apecosm outputs
 **********************************************************

 Apecosm outputs can be extracted over a given geographical by using the :py:func:`apecosm.extract_oope_data` function.

 This function returns: